arevlo-flow/claude-code-workflows/plugins/arevlo-dev/commands/resolve.md

 📍 Context: Configuration conflict in dev scripts

 HEAD VERSION (Your changes):
-"dev:workflows": "npm run dev -w @make-prototypes/workflows",
+"dev:api": "npm run dev -w @myapp/api",
-"dev:facilities": "npm run dev -w @make-prototypes/facilities",
+"dev:web": "npm run dev -w @myapp/web",

 INCOMING VERSION (Their changes):
-"dev:workflows": "npm run dev -w @make-prototypes/workflows-x-facilities",
+"dev": "npm run dev -w @myapp/combined",

 What would you like to do?
 1. Keep HEAD